aejalov/Aeypubli/README.md

-## holla wrld
+## Holla wrld

 ##### for any some engagement hit me up darlin

-### expand your inner ability of expression, is one of all expected all anticipate from you
+### Expand your inner ability to expression, is one of all expective which anticipated from you.

 *[Linkedin](https://www.linkedin.com/in/aejalov) *[Twitter](https://www.twitter.com/aejalov) *[Facebook](https://www.facebook.com/aejalov) *[Youtube](https://www.youtube.com/@aejalov) *[Instagram](https://www.instagram.com/aejalov)